r-grandorder/tri-hermes/src/Novels/Apocrypha/Vol-3.md

 # Fate/Apocrypha Volume 3: Triumphal Return of the Saint (Incomplete)

 ## Prologue

 ---

-ow… let us speak of the Third Holy Grail War.
+Now… let us speak of the Third Holy Grail War.

 The Einzberns had suffered a disastrous defeat in the early stages of the Second Holy Grail War.
 Despite being one of the three great families who had a hand in the initial construction of the Greater Grail, the Einzberns were a great house of alchemists and weak in matters of war, leading to their loss.